 It's beginning to look a lot like Christmas, as festive light displays switch on all over town.
 If you want to bask in the glow of the holiday season in London, here's the lowdown on when, where and how to see the best Christmas lights this year.

 Where are London's Christmas lights and what do they look like?

-There are Christmas lights all over London, both central and further afield, with each area, district or high street taking responsibility for their own illuminations.
-The West End Christmas lights are the most famous, drawing huge crowds each year to Regent Street and Oxford Street, and were all switched on simultaneously in November.
+There are Christmas lights across London, both central and further afield, with each area, district or high street taking responsibility for their own illuminations.
+The West End Christmas lights are the most illustrious, drawing huge crowds each year to Regent Street and Oxford Street, and were all switched on in November for Christmas 2022.

 Oxford Street Christmas lights 2022

 Regent Street Christmas lights 2022

 They're made from 300,000 LED lights, with 64 canopies forming a twinkling 'net' over the West End.
-We've got a soft spot for the Regent Street lights as some of the only London Christmas lights that don't look completely terrible when viewed in broad daylight, though they're illuminated from 2pm-midnight daily.
+We've got a soft spot for the Regent Street lights, especially as they look decent even when viewed in broad daylight — and you get a great close-up view from a bus.

 If it's a photo for the 'Gram you're after... well, far be it from us to suggest any mad, bad, or dangerous behaviour, but if you did find yourself in a safe spot (traffic island or central reservation) in the centre of the street, look up and shoot away.
 But also, check for traffic, please.

 Covent Garden Christmas lights 2022

 Carnaby Christmas lights 2022

 Begin outside Liberty, and gaze south down Carnaby Street for the best view of this year's psychedelic Christmas installation, put together in collaboration with refugee charity Choose Love.
-Colourful butterflies frolic in the skies above, symbolising spiritual rebirth, transformation, change and hope.
+Giant robins, crowns, and Queen lyrics are among the neon trinkets overhead.
 The lights and decorations run the length of Carnaby Street, all the way down to the junction with Beak Street.
-Swivel your eyes left and right down the side streets for further treats.
+Swivel your eyes left and right down the side streets for further illuminated treats.